 In his debut with the Expos on June 3, Gosger doubled as a pinch hitter.
 His hot hitting continued for several weeks, including home runs on successive days in June against the Braves in Montreal.
 His homer against future Hall of Famer Phil Niekro helped spark an Expos comeback victory from a 7-2 deficit on June 18.

-“I have never felt so relaxed, confident and happy in major leagues,” Gosger said that summer.
-At the end of June, he was hitting .364 in 66 at-bats.
+“I was discouraged in the spring and thought seriously about hanging it up next year and going into coaching,” Gosger said that summer.
+“But Montreal came calling and its been the happiest time I’ve known in my life.”8 At the end of June, he was hitting .364 in 66 at-bats.
 His average slowly drifted downward until it reached .263 at the end of the season.
 Overall, he played 91 games for the Expos, 50 of them in center field, while also playing left field and at first base.
 After the season he stuck around Montreal to work in the public relations department, talking to groups about buying tickets and holding local clinics for youngsters.
 He also played with several teammates on an Expos basketball team in the area.

 Jim spent the entire 1972 season with Tidewater, the Mets affiliate in Virginia he had last played for in 1969.
 He appeared in 142 games, the most he had ever played for a team in a single season, but he only batted .244.
 He began the next season back in Tidewater, but was called up to New York early in May.
 He played two months in the majors, hitting .239 with no home runs, before heading back down to Tidewater.
 On the season for the Tides he hit just .236 in 67 games.
 As was the case in 1969, Gosger did not get to experience the postseason for the ’73 pennant-winning Mets.